Quebec reporting 104 COVID-19 cases and three more deaths

-Quebec is reporting 104 new COVID-19 infections and three deaths linked to novel coronavirus in the most recent data released on Sunday.
+Quebec reported 104 new COVID-19 infections on Sunday along with three further deaths linked to the virus.

+Of the three deaths announced by health authorities, two were reported in the past 24 hours while the other dates back before Aug.
+1.

-The province added three deaths, including two reported in the past 24 hours, for a total of 5,695 since the pandemic began.
+The province has seen total of 5,695 deaths since the pandemic began.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]